pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## Digital Signals

 A digital signal is simply a sequence of values (*samples*) expressing a quantity that varies with time.
-When using Pinescript, you'll mostly be processing market prices as your main signal.
-However it is possible to process/generate a wide variety of digital signals with Pinescript.
+When using Pine Script, you'll mostly be processing market prices as your main signal.
+However it is possible to process/generate a wide variety of digital signals with Pine Script.

 <br/>